Oliver Höner

 Oliver Höner (born 18 September 1966) is a Swiss figure skating coach and former competitor.
 As a member of EC Zürich, he became an eleven-time Swiss national champion (1979, 1980, 1982, 1984–1991) and placed in the top ten at five ISU Championships – four Europeans and the 1989 Worlds in Paris.
 His best result was a sixth-place finish at the 1990 Europeans in Leningrad.
 He also represented Switzerland at the 1988 Winter Olympics in Calgary, finishing 12th.

 In 1995, Höner founded the Art on Ice ice show.
 He has also worked as a coach, and his former students include Lucinda Ruh, Martine Adank, and Viviane Käser.

+Höner's older brother Daniel is also a Swiss national champ, having won the title seven times.